eshanikaa/airbnb-automation-project/README.md

 A simple, clean, beginner‑friendly Selenium + Cucumber BDD automation project designed to automate basic Airbnb search functionalities.
 This project is intentionally kept minimal to avoid complications and to focus on clarity and working code.

-🚀 Tech Stack Used
+Tech Stack Used
-Java
+-Java
-Selenium WebDriver
+-Selenium WebDriver
-Cucumber BDD
+-Cucumber BDD
-Maven
+-Maven
-TestNG/JUnit
+-TestNG/JUnit
-Allure Reports
+-Allure Reports

-🔍 What This Project Automates:
+What This Project Automates:
-1️⃣ Open Airbnb homepage
+- Open Airbnb homepage
-2️⃣ Enter location
+- Enter location
-4️⃣ Validate that input fields accept the values
+- Validate that input fields accept the values

 Sample Feature Run: